-I'm Hakim El Hattab, a Swedish front end developer and interface designer.
+I'm Hakim El Hattab, a Swedish front-end developer and interface designer.
 I co-founded and am working on Slides.
 Slides is a platform for creating, presenting and sharing slide decks.
-Sign up and give it a try or learn more in this example presentation.
+Sign up for free or check out this demo presentation.

 A button that seamlessly transitions from action to confirmation.

 Check a checkbox to generate a wave of checkboxes.
 Because not.